-Over the last few years, we have had great success in reducing our energy usage on a per tonne basis (from 42.9 kWh/t in FY 2012 to 28.7 kWh/t in FY 2016) and we are targeting a continued reduction in this measure.
+Over the last few years, we have had great success in reducing our energy usage on a per tonne basis (from 42.9 kWh/t in FY 2012 to 30.6 kWh/t in FY 2017) despite energy usage per tonne increasing by 7% in FY 2017, due to the increased mining footprint, coupled with lower than expected tonnage throughput for the Year, and we are targeting a continued reduction in this measure.

 A variety of energy saving initiatives are already in place at all our operations and the underground expansion project installations have been designed to ensure the most energy efficient operation.

 We recognise the growing importance of climate change to our stakeholders and the risks and uncertainties climate change represents to our business in particular with regard to the availability of water.
 We are currently developing strategies to help deal with these challenges, and monitoring to establish a baseline for future strategies is currently underway.

 Our operations are significant users of energy and our mines produce direct and indirect carbon emissions.
 FY 2012 was the first year that we reported on our carbon emissions, and since this time we have aimed to continue to improve on the way that we gather the necessary information to determine our carbon footprint.